Guneet-Dhillon/Guneet-Dhillon.github.io/_pages/about.md

 ---

 I am currently pursuing a D.Phil. in Statistics from the University of Oxford, UK.
-I am fortunate to be advised by Prof. Yee Whye Teh, Prof. Arnaud Doucet, Prof. George Deligiannidis, and Dr. Tom Rainforth.
+I am fortunate to be advised by Prof. Yee Whye Teh, Prof. Arnaud Doucet, Prof. George Deligiannidis, and Prof. Tom Rainforth.
 I am also a recipient of the Clarendon Fund Scholarship, Univ. of Oxford.

 From 2018-21, I worked as an Applied Scientist at AWS AI in Pasadena, CA, USA.